devboell/react-fretboard/README.md

-## Fretboard component
+# Fretboard component

 A reusable react component that displays a fretboard, and lets you select notes, chords and scales.

-### installation
+## Installation

 `yarn add fretboard-component`

 or

-`npm install fretboard-component`
+`npm install -S fretboard-component`

-### usage
+## Usage

 Besides the Fretboard component, this lib exports several functions (see api) that generate a fretMatrix.
-You simply pass this fretMatrix as a prop. fretboard-component uses the [Tonal music theory library] internally, and adopts it's naming conventions for notes, chords, etc. Check out Tonal
+You simply pass this fretMatrix as a prop. `fretboard-component` uses the [Tonal music theory library](https://github.com/danigb/tonal/) internally, and adopts it's naming conventions for notes, chords, etc. Check out Tonal, because you might want to use it together with `fretboard-component`

 ```
 import React from 'react'